deepanshisharma5/TREASURE-HUNT/README.md

 # TREASURE-HUNT

-🏴‍☠️ Project-8: Treasure Hunt Game in Python
+🏴‍☠️ Project: Treasure Hunt Game in Python
 Welcome to the Treasure Hunt Game, a fun and interactive text-based adventure built using Python!
 This simple project takes players on a thrilling journey across mysterious paths, dangerous rivers, and puzzling doors — all in search of hidden treasure. 🌴🪙

 🌟 Game Overview